Daniele-Gregori/ResourceFunctions/README.md

 # Resource Functions
 The Resource Functions I have developed for the [Wolfram Function Repository](https://resources.wolframcloud.com/FunctionRepository/) categorize mainly as follows:

+* Functions for core computation:

+  * [PartitionWhile](https://resources.wolframcloud.com/FunctionRepository/resources/PartitionWhile/): partition a list by a condition on the sublists;

 * Functions for mathematical computation:

   * [AlgebraicRange](https://resources.wolframcloud.com/FunctionRepository/resources/AlgebraicRange/): generate ranges of algebraic numbers;